LaurenceTaylor/CV/README.md

 #### Queen Mary University of London (September 2013 to June 2017)

-- Geography, Environmental Science
+- BSc Geography, Environmental Science
-- 2.1, 68
+- 2.1: 68
 - Other cool stuff

 #### Any other qualifications